-Endosomes are classified into three types: early, late, and recycling endosomes, depending on their stage post internalization and the presence of markers like Rabs.
+Endosomes are classified into three types: 1) Early endosomes, 2) late endosomes, and 3) recycling endosomes, depending on their stage post internalization and the presence of markers like Rabs.
 They are also morphologically different.

 Endosomes participate in the process of endocytosis.
 The steps are as follows: